2 sperm whales die within week in Florida Keys

 KEY WEST, Fla.
 (AP) — Two sperm whales have died within a week of each other in the Florida Keys, but officials did not immediately see a connection between the deaths.

-A calf died after beaching itself on Key Largo last Wednesday, said Blair Mase, the National Oceanic and Atmospheric Administration’s southeast regional marine mammal stranding coordinator.
-Then an adult male, nearly 50 feet long, was found beached Tuesday night about 15 miles northeast of Key West.
+A calf died after beaching itself on Key Largo last Wednesday, said Blair Mase, the National Oceanic, and Atmospheric Administration’s southeast regional marine mammal stranding coordinator.
+Then an adult male, nearly 50 feet (15 meters) long, was found beached Tuesday night about 15 miles (24 kilometers) northeast of Key West.
 The remains were towed to a nearby marina early Wednesday morning.

 “We’re trying to gather as much information as we possibly can,” Mase said.
 “We’re really hoping it doesn’t become a trend.”